 Many pedestrian accidents tragically result in a needless loss of life.
 In this situation, California law allows surviving family members to bring a wrongful death action, seeking compensation for the loss of their loved one as well as funeral and medical expenses.Contact a Knowledgeable Car Crash Lawyer in San Francisco or Surrounding Counties

 Pedestrian accidents are some of the most sudden and terrifying situations that a victim and their family can face.
 They are also deeply frustrating if they could have been easily avoided had a driver not checked their cell phone behind the wheel or simply obeyed a traffic signal.
 San Francisco attorney Michael S. Biggs is here to help you make a careless driver pay for the harm that they have inflicted on you.
 With offices located in San Francisco and San Rafael, he provides legal representation to people in San Francisco, Marin, Sonoma, Alameda, and Contra Costa Counties.
 You should not wait to explore your legal rights and options following a pedestrian accident, since time may be running out on your claim.
-Call us now at 415-789-5823 or contact us online to set up a no-cost consultation.
+Call us now at 415-789-5823 or contact us online to set up a consultation.
 We can also help people who are seeking a distracted driving accident lawyer or representation after another type of car accident.